My Top 70 Favorite Romantic Comedies

 I always end up waking up.

-If anybody out there reading this has ever had a strong disliking towards the popular preppy girls in high school,
+If anybody out there who has ever had a strong disliking towards the popular preppy girls in high school,

-Christian Slater does his best "Jack Nicholson" slant in an effort to put some dark comedy into the romantic comedy.
+Christian Slater does his best "Jack Nicholson" slant in an effort to put some edge into this bad boy/good girl teenage love affair.

 And back before Winona was stealing clothing accessories from major department stores,